tusharchopra123/ScientificCalc/README.md

 # ScientificCalc
-This is a basic Scientific Calculator develped using javascript and using mathh-expression-evaluator as a helping tool
+This is a basic Scientific Calculator develped using javascript and using math-expression-evaluator as a helping tool